paulfitz/daff-doc/types/coopy/View.md

 ---
 layout: thing
 thing: class
-title: coopy.View
+title: daff.View
 ---
-# coopy.View
+# daff.View

   Interface for interpreting cell contents.
 In most cases the implementation will be entirely trivial.